-Rarely do you ever come across a story in national new that so heavily impacts Minnesotan’s as the story in Bloomberg news about the polluting and poisoning 3M has perpetrated against its local neighbors in East St. Paul.
-My only guess is that 3M used its local power and influence to quash a story that threatens so many people living in St. Paul, Woodbury, Lake Elmo, Newport, Cottage Grove and Oakdale.
+Rarely do you ever come across a story in the national news that so heavily impacts Minnesotans as the story in Bloomberg News about the polluting and poisoning 3M has perpetrated against its local neighbors in East St. Paul.
+My only guess is that 3M used its local power and influence to quash a story that threatens so many people living in St. Paul, Woodbury, Lake Elmo, Newport, Cottage Grove, and Oakdale.
 If you live in these communities, you must read this story and understand the poison lurking in your drinking water.

 Perhaps some of the $850M in settlement should be used to inform the general population in East St. Paul of the hazard that lurks below them.
 The word needs to get out.
 Do not drink your water!